Full support from Australian industry

 On January 1st 2021 the transitional period has begun, allowing manufacturers and importers to adapt to the new rules for classification, labelling and compilation of Safety Data Sheets in accordance with GHS 7.

 Building Block approach

-Of the GHS 7 building blocks, Australia plans to introduce:
+Of the GHS 7 building blocks, Australia will adopt: